 This project is for all Mental Health providers.
 Subscribing member organisations who participate in this project will receive:

-- Access to the benchmarking toolkit, allowing you to compare your service across more than 11,000 metrics
+Access to a benchmarking toolkit, allowing you to benchmark your service across more than 11,000 metrics

-For queries about the Mental Health project please contact Dave Barker.
+For queries about this project, please contact Zoë Morris.